o1-labs-XT/mastermind-zkApp/README.md

 - These states represent the unique identifiers of the players, which are stored as the **hash** of their `PublicKey`.

 - We avoid storing the `PublicKey` directly because it occupies two fields.
-By hashing the `PublicKey`, we save two storage states, reducing the required states from four to two.
+By hashing the `PublicKey`, we save two storage states, reducing the total required states from four to two.

 - Player identifiers are crucial for correctly associating each method call with the appropriate player, such as linking `makeGuess` to the Code Breaker and `giveClue` to the Code Master.